WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. To delete the blob from the container, you will use the blob reference name to retrieve the container and perform a _delete_ operation to it.
+1. To delete the blob from the container, you will use the blob reference name to retrieve the container and perform a _delete_ operation.
 To do this, add the following code to the **DeleteConfirmed** action.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-BlobPostDelete_)